camobob.jpg

 After receiving my B.Sc. from UW-Madison, I departed WI for the Great Plains and attended North Dakota State University for a M.Sc. in Rangeland Ecology and Management (2014), with a thesis focusing on mixed grass prairie community dynamics.

-I recently completed a Ph.D.
-(August 2019) at the University of Nebraska-Lincoln in the School of Natural Resources, in the Nebraska Cooperative Fish & Wildlife Research Unit.
-I am continuing to pursue my passions for ecological research and teaching at the university-level.
-I believe in student-centric teaching and am currently a member of an active research program at Montana State University in the Wildlife Habitat Ecology Lab, where I support research on sharp-tailed grouse and other grassland species.
+I completed a Ph.D.
+(August 2019) at the University of Nebraska-Lincoln in the School of Natural Resources, residing in the Nebraska Cooperative Fish & Wildlife Research Unit.
+My dissertation examined the interplay of land use, winter weather, behavior, and physiology of Northern Bobwhite.
+After staying at UNL for an academic year as a post-doctoral lecturer and Instructor of Record, I moved to Bozeman, Montana for a one-year research postdoc position at Montana State University working with Sharp-tail Grouse population dynamics.
+I am continuing to pursue my passions for ecological research and teaching at the college and university-level.
+I believe in student-centric teaching with active learning techniques supported by education research.

 hunting_aldo2017.jpg